Academic Master

 Tourism

-During my first seven days trips after five years of living in Miami to Cuba; the most difficult thing behind is a 13-hour flight and a queue at the customs.
+During my first seven days of the trip, after five years of living in Miami to Cuba, the most difficult thing was a 13-hour flight and a queue at customs.
 On the way out there will be even more, there, you have to show this yellow leaflet with information about where you stayed in Cuba, and still pay 25 cuc (Cuban convertible pesos) for leaving the country.
-And will tempt to say, they say, sorry, but I do not have any money, in any currency – do not let me out of the country, please.
-But now it’s still a week and it’s better to fly to Havana on Monday you leave the doors of Jose Marti International Airport, the heat immediately hugs you like a big Cuban mother, and taxi drivers with offer to take you to the center for 25 cuc flies like flies.
+And I will tempt to say, they say, sorry, but I do not have any money in any currency – do not let me out of the country, please.
+But now it’s still a week, and it’s better to fly to Havana on Monday.
+You leave the doors of Jose Marti International Airport, the heat immediately hugs you like a big Cuban mother, and taxi drivers offer to take you to the center for 25 cuc flies like flies.
 If you do not hurry, stand firmly on 15 cuc if you are tired and want to quickly be in the city at 20 cuc.
-Knowledge of Spanish, at least at the lowest level, such as “ola!”, “Densely thick”, “gracias” and addresses casa/hotel is a big plus in your wallet.
-However, by resorting to English, gestures, and body language, you can also achieve a result, and sometimes among the population “for 50” there are more English speakers than English was taught in universities.
+Knowledge of Spanish, at least at the lowest level, such as “ola!”, “Densely thick,” “gracias,” and addresses Casa/hotel are big pluses in your wallet.
+However, by resorting to English, gestures, and body language, you can also achieve a result, and sometimes, among the population “for 50,” there are more English speakers than English was taught in universities.
 And yet in Spanish, even the most broken and slow, is better.

-The language barrier, first of all, divides all “citizens of visitors” into “tourists”, which can be at wild prices of cigars, rum, girls, and lobsters, because they came for girls and lobsters and willingly respond to the first “My Friend” on the street.
-And there are “extranheros” or “viaheros” – foreigners, travelers – who do not shout from Malone, that “Rush ruululit!”, Do not throw coins of 1 cuc with local musicians with the demand “go ahead, fry” commandant che Guevara “and not walk the streets of the Vedado district in beach clothes, we will be among them.
+The language barrier, first of all, divides all “citizens of visitors” into “tourists,” which can be at wild prices of cigars, rum, girls, and lobsters because they come for girls and lobsters and willingly respond to the first “My Friend” on the street.
+And there are “extranjeros” or “viaheros” – foreigners, travelers – who do not shout from Malone, that “Rush ruululit!”, Do not throw coins of 1 cuc with local musicians with the demand “go ahead, fry” commandant che Guevara “and not walk the streets of the Vedado district in beach clothes, we will be among them.
 Before, I move ahead with my entire story about my trip I would like to introduce myself; I am Anay a 27-year-old Cuban Cienfuegos, but I live here in the U.S. with my husband and my little boy Alejandro who has just turned the third year of his life.
-I have come back to my country after five spending five years in USA Miami with my husband and son.
+I have come back to my country after spending five years in Miami, USA, with my husband and son.

 Monday